Naked-faced spiderhunter

 The naked-faced spiderhunter (Arachnothera clarae) is a species of bird in the family Nectariniidae, of the passerines order.
 It is endemic to the Philippines.

+In 2026, a paper was written by Nigel Collar, Matthew Halley and Robert Hutchinson suggesting that this is a species complex of three different species namely the Plush-lored Spiderhunter of Luzon, the Bare-banded Spiderhunter of Eastern Visayas and the Dark-lored Spiderhunter of Mindanao.

 Description and taxonomy

 The naked-faced spiderhunter is a small to medium-sized passerine bird with a long, downward curved bill.
 The plumage is predominantly olive green, pale yellow on the abdomen, with olive yellow on the wings and faint streaking on the breast.
 A characteristic feature is a patch of orange bare skin at the base of the bill, which gives the species its name.
 Birds in the east-central part of the range have an additional naked patch just above the bill.
 The species somewhat resembles the orange-tufted spiderhunter, but is larger and darker underneath.
 The calls include a rough drill, "grrrrrrrrr!".

 It is not clear who the bird's scientific species name clarae refers to, but it may be in memory of Clara Blasius (1878–1880), the late sister of August Wilhelm Heinrich Blasius who described the species in 1890.